Data types for geoprocessing tool parameters

 Geoprocessing is built around the concept of data types.
-Every tool parameter and every model and command line variable has an associated data type that defines the contents of the variable.
-Some simple data types are string (any set of alphanumeric characters), boolean (a true/false value), and long (an integer value between -2,147,483,648 and 2,147,483,647).
-In addition to these simple data types, there are dozens of other data types built specifically for data found in ArcGIS such as Coordinate System and Extent.
+Every tool parameter and every model and command line variable has an associated data type, which describes the contents of the variable.
+Some simple data types are string (any set of alphanumeric characters), boolean (a true/false value), and long (an integer value between -231 and 231).
+In addition to these simple data types, there are dozens of other data types built specifically for data found in ArcGIS, such as Coordinate System and Extent.

 Click here to view a PDF of the Geoprocessing data types.
-If this link doesn't work, you can open the document (Geoprocessing_data_types.pdf) from the \arcgis\Documentation folder in your ArcGIS Desktop installation location.
+If this link doesn't work, you can open the document (Geoprocessing_data_types.pdf) from the \arcgis\Documentation folder in your ArcGIS Desktop install location.

 To view this document, you need a copy of Adobe Reader, which you can download free from http://www.adobe.com/products/acrobat/readstep.html.

 Every geoprocessing data type has an associated user interface control.
-These user interface controls are used by ArcGIS to construct a tool's dialog box.
+These user interface controls are used by ArcGIS to construct a tool's dialog.

 There are several ways to determine the data type of a parameter.

-Every data type has a string syntax, which you use for entering a parameter in the command line.
+Every data type has a string syntax, or format, which is what you enter for a parameter in the command line.
 This string is also what is passed to scripts.

-Most data types have a very simple string syntax such as the path name to a dataset, a number, or a keyword.
-Other data types have more complex syntax.
+Most data types have a very simple string syntax, such as the path name to a dataset, a number, or a keyword.

-The string syntax for a data type can be found in the table of data types or in the reference page for any tool that uses the data type.
+The string syntax for a data type can be found in the table of data types table of data types on a tool's reference page that uses the data type.

-If you are unsure of a particular string syntax for a data type, you can try this:
+If you are unclear a particular string syntax for a data type, you can try this:

 The string syntax of some data types is too complex to use in a script.
 For example, here is the text string for the Spatial Reference data type that defines an Eckert IV coordinate system: